imaantaheri/anomaly-labeling/README.md

 # anomaly-labeling
 This code develops a dash app for traffic anomalous data labeling

 The app is created using dash from Plotly.
-Traffic data (volume, density) of a six month period from a specific location is presented to the users and they can select the abnormal (anomalous) points that they are seeing in each plot.
+Traffic data (volume, density) of a six-month period from a specific location is presented to the users and they can select the abnormal (anomalous) points that they are seeing in each plot.

 All data related to any specific time interval (e.g. 10:00: AM) is shown to the user so they can judge the abnormality of a point by comparing it to its counterparts.

-The points with more distances to their counterparts will be more selected by the users so we can make sure that they are anomalies by a higher probability.
+The points with more distances to their counterparts will be more selected by the users so we can make sure that they have a higher probability to be anomalous.

 A deployed version of this code with 7 tasks (each task include data of three different locations) is available at http://labeling-version1.herokuapp.com/